Audrey Stuckes: Education

-However, instead of taking up the scholarship at Bedford, Stuckes entered Newnham College in the University of Cambridge, to study the Natural Sciences Tripos.
+However, instead of taking up the scholarship at Bedford, Stuckes entered Newnham College in the University of Cambridge, to study the Natural Science Tripos.
 In 1946, she graduated with a BA degree, and in the same year, she was elected a student member of the Physical Society of London.
 In 1950, she was elected an associate of the Institute of Physics and awarded an MA by Cambridge.
 In 1969, she returned to Cambridge to complete a PhD, and subsequently, she was elected to the senate of the university.